kevinstl-org/apiease-docs/docs/docs/requests/proxy-endpoint-trigger.md

 ---
-title: Proxy endpoint trigger
+title: Proxy Endpoint
 description: Expose a public API endpoint that runs an APIEase request whenever it is called.
 ---
-# Proxy endpoint trigger
+# Proxy Endpoint

 Create a public API endpoint that executes an APIEase request and returns its final response to the caller—no custom server needed.